connexcs/docs/docs/customer-portal/payment.md

 To add a new payment, select **`Make Payment`**

 1. **Pay via**: (required)
-    + Bank Transfer: Requires the Payment Amount and Currency to be selected.
+    + **Bank Transfer**: Requires the Payment Amount and Currency to be selected.
 This will set the Payment Status to Pending until it is processed.
-    + Voucher: Requires the Voucher number and Currency
+    + **Voucher**: Requires the Voucher number and Currency
 2. Click **`Pay`**.